tazama-lf/relay-service-integration-rest/README.md

 ### `RestRelayPlugin` Class

-The main class that implements the `ITransportPlugin` interface.
+The main class that implements the `ITransportPlugin` interface imported from the `@tazama-lf/frms-coe-lib`.

 #### Constructor